Faculty & Staff Resources

 Other Supporting Materials:

-The Academic Advising Center offers different Student Success Workshops that cover a variety of skills useful to a student's personal and academic success.
+The Academic Advising Center has offered different various Student Success Workshops in the past, that cover a variety of skills useful to a student's personal and academic success.
+Check with the department for materials that may be available.

-There are several ways to check on your advisee’s academic progress.
-You can check on each student individually, or you can ask your departmental assistant or dean’s office to run reports from the UAF student information database, BANNER, for all students in your major/program, college/school, or campus.
+There are several ways to check on the academic progress of your students.
+You can check on each student individually, or you can ask your departmental assistant or dean’s office to run reports from the UAF student information database, BANNER or Nanook Navigator, for all students in your major/program, college/school, or campus.

 A good resource for Banner report information can be found http://bannersi.uaa.alaska.edu/UGIntro.htm.
 The site lists reports and population selections and describes set by step instructions on how to run the reports.